Where is my stuff?

 Automation of ERP data - and the elimination of human data entry - allows for visibility into asset movements, driving transparency and trust across the business to bring decision making confidence and advancements in supply chain management.
 Quality data is an asset.
 It gives insights to all parts of the business and enables better decision making and ultimately cost savings.

 In the case of Shutdowns and TARs, tight timeframes to start and complete work exacerbate the importance of parts tracking.
 Any delay spent looking for parts results in vital maintenance not being completed, putting the Shut schedule out and costing huge amounts if there is an overrun.
-Leveraging technology solutions that trace the allocation of parts and maintenance - especially during shutdowns - can literally save millions.
+Leveraging technology solutions that trace the allocation of parts and maintenance - especially during shutdowns where "there is no such thing as a small shutdown error" - can literally save millions.

 Staff change overs from one swing to another, often result in vital information such as whether a part has been ordered or not does not get shared and the Maintenance Planner on the opposite swing may re-order the same part on a hotshot or express order.